ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

 ﻿# DK privilege - claim transforms

-FoxIDs supports converting the DK privilege to JSON, making tokens readable and the privilege structure easter to work with.
+FoxIDs supports converting the DK XML privilege to JSON, making tokens readable and the privilege structure easter to work with.
 The DK privilege is used in the Danish [NemLog-in](auth-method-howto-saml-2.0-nemlogin.md) and [Context Handler (in Danish called Fælleskommunal Adgangsstyring)](howto-saml-2.0-context-Handler.md).

 Supported privilege standard: